plone/volto/docs/source/upgrade-guide/index.md

 ## Upgrading to Volto 17.x.x

-### Ending support for NodeJS 14
+### Ending support for Node.js 14

-Long Term Support for NodeJS 14 by the NodeJS community ends in April 2023.
+Long Term Support for {term}`Node.js` 14 by the Node.js community ends in April 2023.
-Volto 17 no longer supports NodeJS 14.
+Volto 17 no longer supports Node.js 14.
-Please update your projects to a NodeJS LTS version, where either 16 or 18 is supported at the moment of this writing.
+Please update your projects to a Node.js LTS version, where either 16 or 18 is supported at the moment of this writing.
 Version 18 is recommended.

 #### localhost now resolves to an IPv6 address

-NodeJS 18 prefers to resolve `localhost` to an IPv6 address instead of IPv4.
+Node.js 18 prefers to resolve `localhost` to an IPv6 address instead of IPv4.
 If you are setting `RAZZLE_API_PATH` to a URL that includes `localhost`, change the hostname to `127.0.0.1` instead.